Rex Rienits

-Rex Rienits (17 April 1909 – 1971) was an Australian writer of radio, films, plays and TV.
+Rex Gunther Rienits (17 April 1909 – 30 April 1971) was an Australian writer of radio, films, plays and TV.
 He was a journalist before becoming one of the leading radio writers in Australia.
 He moved to England in 1949 and worked for a number of years there.
 He later returned to Australia and worked on early local TV drama.

 According to Richard Lane Rienits "was the most affable and generous of men; warm in his friendships, generous with his time and in his efforts to help those still with the ladder to scale.
 Above all, he was utterly dedicated to the propagation of Australian history, art and playwriting."

 Early life and career

 Rienits was born in Dubbo.
 His father was a draughtsman for the Lands Department and moved from town to town early in Rienits' life.
+His mother died in 1925 and Rienits had one brother, Don.

-His first job was as a copy boy on the Sydney Daily Guardian.
+Rienits' first job was as a copy boy on the Sydney Daily Guardian.
 He worked as a journalist and boxing promoter in Wagga Wagga.
+In 1935 he was working in Kyogle.

 He moved to Sydney, where he continued to work as a journalist but also wrote for radio.
 In the early 1930s he worked at the Community Playhouse.
 He also wrote two of the earliest plays for Australian radio, Midnight Interlude and For Auction.

 During the 1930s he mostly worked as a journalist but he also wrote radio plays in his spare time.
 In 1939 he helped form the Playwright's Advisory Board.
 He served for three years in the Australian army.

 In the mid-1940s he prepared a document on the Eureka Rebellion which formed the basis of the 1948 film Eureka Stockade.
 He was hired by Henry Watt of Ealing Studios to prepare a research document which was used on the film.
 In 1947 he quit journalism and worked for 18 months in Sydney working for Ealing and Sydney radio.
 Among the plays he wrote included Stormy Petrel.

 He later said "I realised that four or five years of this would kill any talent I had."

 England

 Rienits moved to England in early 1949, hoping to work for Ealing, but he only ever did one project for them, the film Out of the Clouds.
 His big breakthrough was a popular radio adaptation of Robbery Under Arms which he sold to the BBC in late 1949.
 Shortly afterwards he sold the thriller Assassin for Hire, to the BBC.
 This launched his career in England.
 He followed it with another TV play, The Million Pound Note.
+He was dubbed by the Evening Standard as "TV's rising star of 1950."

-Assassin for Hire was sold to the movies and the success of this led to offers to do three more scripts starting with Wide Boy.
+Assassin for Hire was sold to the movies and the success of this led to offers to do three more scripts for Anglo-Amalgamated Productions starting with Wide Boy.
 In December 1951 he was reportedly one of the highest paid freelancers in Britain.
 His radio version of Wide Boy proved controversial when the BBC cancelled it at the last minute.